-The Pew Research Center, which has tracked tech adoption trends since the 1990s, reports over two-thirds (68%) of American adults owned a smartphone in December, 2014.
-Pew also found ownership exceeded 80% among Americans under age fifty.
-Wow!
+The Pew Research Center reports over two-thirds (68%) of American adults owned a smartphone in December, 2014.

-The message is, with younger generations already gone smart, the 50+ space becomes key to future growth, not just for smartphones but for app developers and – especially – mobile advertisers.
+So with the low hanging fruit almost picked clean and the younger market almost saturated it’s time for smarter thinking about “old” people.
+The 50+ space is now key to future growth, not just for smartphones but for app developers and – especially – mobile advertisers.

-The $20+ Billion Boomer smartphone goldmine up for grabs
+The $20+ Billion smartphone goldmine up for grabs

 Plus ça change, plus c’est la même chose – the more things change, the more they stay the same.
 Written by French wit, Jean-Baptiste Alphonse Karr, in 1849, these smart words (how’s that for a segue?) still apply.

 That same year, half a world away, the California Gold Rush erupted.

 The easy pickings came quickly; many grew rich from what lay around just waiting to be grabbed.
 But the mother lode remained hidden underground, awaiting those savvy enough to think deeply.

 Just a couple of hours from the 1849 diggings via a Tesla, gold fever repeated itself in Silicon Valley after Apple launched the smartphone industry.
 By the end of 2014, Nielsen reports that smartphones held a 77% share of all mobile phone sales.